Cyrus the Great: Politics and management

 Cyrus has been known for his innovations in building projects; he further developed the technologies that he found in the conquered cultures and applied them in building the palaces of Pasargadae.
 He was also famous for his love of gardens; the recent excavations in his capital city has revealed the existence of the Pasargadae Persian Garden and a network of irrigation canals.
 Pasargadae was a place for two magnificent palaces surrounded by a majestic royal park and vast formal gardens; among them was the four-quartered wall gardens of "Paradisia" with over 1000 meters of channels made out of carved limestone, designed to fill small basins at every 16 meters and water various types of wild and domestic flora.
 The design and concept of Paradisia were exceptional and have been used as a model for many ancient and modern parks, ever since.

-The English physician and philosopher Sir Thomas Browne penned a discourse entitled The Garden of Cyrus in 1658 in which Cyrus is depicted as an archetypal "wise ruler" – while the Protectorate of Cromwell ruled Britain.
+In 1658, while the Protectorate of Cromwell ruled Britain, the English physician and philosopher Sir Thomas Browne penned a discourse entitled The Garden of Cyrus, in which Cyrus is depicted as an archetypal wise ruler.
+However, despite being featured in the title, Cyrus was not a main focus of Browne's work.

-"Cyrus the elder brought up in Woods and Mountains, when time and power enabled, pursued the dictate of his education, and brought the treasures of the field into rule and circumscription.
-So nobly beautifying the hanging Gardens of Babylon, that he was also thought to be the author thereof."
+"Cyrus the elder, brought up in Woods and Mountains, when time and power enabled, pursued the dictate of his education, and brought the treasures of the field into rule and circum-scription.
+So nobly beautifying the hanging Gardens of Babylon, that he was also thought to be the authour thereof."

-Cyrus' standard, described as a golden eagle mounted upon a "lofty shaft", remained the official banner of the Achaemenids.
+Cyrus's standard, described as a golden eagle mounted upon a "lofty shaft", remained the official banner of the Achaemenids.